 The mortgage arena is constantly changing.
 Mortgage lenders and loan products come and go.
 Guidelines are updated.
 Laws are enacted.
-One player in this evolving environment, however, has remained steady, and it’s still one of the most popular mortgages available today – the 30-year fixed rate mortgage.
+One player in this evolving environment, however, has remained steady, and it’s still one of the most popular mortgages available today – the 30-year fixed rate mortgage loan.

 What Is It?

 As the name implies, a 30-year fixed rate mortgage is amortized or repaid over a 30-year term.
 Every month, part of your payment covers the interest for the previous month, and the rest of it reduces your outstanding mortgage balance.
 As you pay your loan over time, there is less interest due each month and more of your payment is used to reduce your balance – until it equals zero.